Atsiz: Warfare with the Seljuk suzerain

 In 1142, Atsiz was expelled from Khorasan by Sanjar, who invaded Khwarazm in the following year and forced Atsïz back into vassalage, although Atsïz continued to pay tribute to the Kara Khitai until his death.
-Sanjar undertook another expedition against Atsïz in 1147 when the latter became rebellious again.
+Sanjar undertook another expedition against Atsïz in 1147 when the latter became rebellious again, besieging Atsiz at Hazarasp and forcing him to seek refuge in Gurganj, where he again submitted and was pardoned by Sanjar, who was increasingly apprehensive about the burgeoning Qara Khitai to the North-east.

+In 1152, Jand was occupied by a band of the Qara Khitai and they assigned Kamal ad-Din ibn Arslan-Khan Mahmud as the garrison commander.
+Atsiz marched north and recaptured Jand with little bloodshed in April, imprisong Kamal ad-Din.
+Atsiz then endowed governorship over Jand to his eldest son, Il-Arslan, who was given the title of wali.

 In 1153, Sanjar was defeated and imprisoned by a group of Oghuz tribes, and Khorasan soon descended into anarchy.
 The portion of the Seljuk army that refused to join the Oghuz proclaimed the former ruler of the Karakhanids, Mahmud Khan, as their leader.
 Mahmud sought an alliance with Atsïz against the Oghuz, while Atsïz's brother Ïnal-Tegin had already plundered a part of Khorasan in 1154.
 Atsïz and his son Il-Arslan departed from Khwarazm, but before they could make any gains Sanjar escaped from his captivity and restored his rule.

 Death

 Atsïz died in 1156 and was succeeded by Il-Arslan.